tkunovsky/TXML/README.md

 https://htmlpreview.github.io/?https://github.com/tkunovsky/TXML/blob/master/target/site/apidocs/index.html

 ##<a name="examples"></a> Examples
 TXML library offers two channel for working with your XML documents.
-You can use only object API and XPath or its DML and DDL.
+You can use only object API and XPath or its DML and DDL language.